After studying this chapter, you should:

 Hemophilia A is the inherited bleeding disorder most often associated with severe morbidity, frequently requiring hospitalization.
 It is due to deficiency of factor VIII.
 When activated, factor VIII forms a complex with activated factor IX, enabling the efficient proteolytic activation of factor X (see box at left; more detailed information about factor VIII is given in Chapter 13) Hemophilia A occurs in about 1 in 5000 male births.
 The gene encoding factor VIII is located near the tip of the long arm of the X chromosome.
 Thus, hemophilia A is inherited in an X-linked manner, with female heterozygous carriers passing the disease on to half of their sons.
 The royal families depicted in Figure 15-1 comprise a typical kindred demonstrating X-linked transmission.
 About 30% of patients have no family history of abnormal bleeding.
 Most of these cases are due to spontaneous mutations.
 Although hemophilia A can occur in homozygous females, often due to consanguinity, the rare females who bleed abnormally are usually heterozygous carriers of the hemophilia gene.
 Although the mechanism for their low factor VIII levels is not known, skewed X-inactivation (lyonization) has been hypothesized.

 Patients with hemophilia A tend to have deep bleeding into joints (hemarthroses) or muscle beds, rather than bleeding from mucosal surfaces.
 Patients with repeated joint hemorrhage develop chronic disability due to swelling, deformity, severe pain, limitation of motion, and contractures that can be corrected only by joint replacement.
-Less often, patients have bouts of gastrointestinal or ...
+Less often, patients ...